-Pathogenicity tests were done according to Orélis-Ribeiro et al. (2011).
-Briefly, U. cordatus specimens of comparable age and weight were housed together for one week prior to treatment to ensure acclimation and absence of overt disease.
-Healthy specimens of the crab U. cordatus (5.8-7.8 cm total carapace width) were collected from outside the region affected by LCD.
-Two weeks prior to the inoculation experiment, fresh subcultures of E. cancerae CBS 120420 (T) and Fonsecaea brasiliensis nob.
-CBS 119710
+Pathogenicity tests were done according to Orélis-Ribeiro et al. (2010).
+Ucides cordatus specimens of comparable age and weight were housed together for one week prior to treatment to ensure acclimation and absence of overt disease.
+Healthy specimens of the crab U. cordatus (5.8-7.8 cm total carapace width) were collected from Ilha das Peças (Antonina Bay, State of Paraná, Brasil), outside the region affected by LCD (Fig. 1).
+Due to ecdysis period, some months (September till November) were avoided for this procedure.
+The experimental facility consisted of series of 50 liter plastic aquaria with seawater (15 liter, 25 ppt salinity), permanent aeration (Schulz air compressor), controlled temperature (around 25°C) and photoperiod (12 h light:12 h dark).
+Crabs were held individually and fed fish weekly (ad libitum); 50% of the seawater was changed every few days.

-(T) were plated on Brain Heart Infusion Agar (BHI) and incubated at 25 °C to obtain active cultures.
-Conidia and hyphal elements collected from the surface of fresh colonies were resuspended by shaking on a Vortex laboratory shaker in saline solution (2.5%, matching U. cordatus hemolymph physiological salinity) (Harris and Santos, 1993) with 1% Tween®20 (Promega, Madison, WI, USA).
-Subsequently, the suspension containing $2 \times 10^7$ elements per ml was prepared for inoculation.
-A total of 26 crabs were used for the experiment using single injections (5 ml), given in the arthrodial membrane at the juncture of the pereiopod basis and carapace, according to Boeger et al. (2007).
-Experiment replicates were accomplished in the same way, just differing in the number of times that inoculum solutions were injected (executed on days 1, 14 and 20).
-For the mortality rate study, the health status of the infected crabs was monitored twice daily, turning each individual crab upside down and measuring the time (in seconds) until return to the upright position (Boeger et al., 2005, 2007).
+Two weeks prior to the inoculation experiment, fresh subcultures of Exophiala cancerae CBS 120420 (T) and Fonsecaea brasiliensis nob.
+CBS 119710 (T) were plated on Brain Heart Infusion Agar (BHI) and incubated at 25°C to obtain active cultures.
+Conidia and hyphal elements collected from the surface of fresh colonies were resuspended by shaking on a Vortex laboratory shaker in saline solution (2.5%, matching U. cordatus hemolymph physiological salinity) (Harris & Santos, 1993) with 1% Tween®20 (Promega, Madison, WI, U.S.A.).
+Subsequently, the suspension containing 2×10^7 elements per mL, counted in a Neubauer Chamber (EMS, Munich, Germany) with an Olympus BX51 phase contrast microscope (Olympus, Zoeterwoude, The Netherlands) at 400×, was prepared for inoculation (adapted from Iwatsu et al., 1981).

+A total of 26 crabs were used for the experiment using non-continuous infections.
+The crabs were divided in 3 groups per strain of fungus evaluated (1 treatment and 2 controls): (1) 10 specimens were injected with 1 mL inoculum solution; (2) 8 specimens were submitted to injection of 1 mL of saline solution (2.5%) and; (3) remaining 8 crabs were held in the experimental aquaria without manipulations, after having suffered the needle inoculation stress (without any solution).
+Injections (Injex syringe, 5 mL) were given in the arthrodial membrane at the juncture of the pereiopod basis and carapace, according Boeger et al. (2007).
+Experiment replicates were accomplished in the same way, just differing in the number of times that inoculum solutions were injected, rose in continuous infections (executed on days 1, 14 and 20).
+For the mortality rate study, the health status of the infected crabs were monitored twice daily, turning each individual crab upside down and measuring the time (in seconds) until return to the upright position (Boeger et al., 2005, 2007).
 Gills, heart, hemolymph, hepatopancreas, and thoracic ganglion samples were collected through dissection from dead or sacrificed (euthanized in iced freshwater after 30 days, at experiment conclusion) crabs.
-Re-isolation of fungus from dead crab tissues during experiments was carried through culturing in Mycosel medium (Pronadisa Conda, Madrid, Spain) for the period of two weeks at 25 °C.
+Re-isolation of fungus from dead crab tissues during experiments was carried through culturing in Mycosel medium (Pronadisa Conda, Madrid, Spain) for the period of two weeks at 25°C. Samples of these isolates were still subjected to specific PCR-based markers for confirmation of the identity of the causative agent.

-3. Results
+3. RESULTS